unsol/design/spec.md

 Execution State
 ---------------

-First, we must specify the extra state that must be present for ewasm execution.
+Below both a K rule and a prose description of each state transition is given.
-We do that by specifying a K *configuration*.
+The state is specified using a K *configuration*.

-Each XML-like *cell* contains a field which is relevant to Ethereum client execution.
+Each XML-like *cell* contains a field which is relevant to Ethereum client execution (eg. below the first cell is the `<k>` cell).
 The default/initial values of the cells are provided along with the declaration of the configuration.

-The `multiplicity="*"` allows us to have multiple accounts simultaneously, and `type="Map"` allows us to access accounts by using the `<acctID>` as a key.
+In the texual rules below, we'll refer to cells by accesing subcells with the `.` operator.
+For example, we would access contents of the `statusCode` cell with `eei.statusCode`.
+For cells that contain elements of K builtin sorts `Map`, `List`, and `Set`, we'll use standard K operators for referring to their contents.
-For example, `eei.accounts[0x00001].nonce` would access the nonce of account `0x00001`.
+For example, we can access the third element of the `returnData` cell's list using `eei.call.returnData[2]`.

-Similarly, cells that contain a `List` data-type can be indexed using standard array-access notation, eg `L[N]` gets the `N`th element of list `L` (starting at `0`).
+For some cells, we have comments following the cell declarations with the name the [Yellow Paper] gives to that element of the state.

 ```k
     configuration